|Homepage:||Click to visit|

 - register for the appropriate courses

 For assistance in obtaining an internship contact the program at firstname.lastname@example.org

-Applications will be reviewed by the Program Director, Faculty Director, and program staff.
+Applications will be reviewed by the Program Director and staff.
 Files are evaluated based on GPA, letters of recommendation, writing ability, and extra-curricular activities.
-Acceptance into the program will be determined on a rolling basis and decisions about financial assistance will be announced in March or early April for summer.
+Acceptance into the program will be determined on a rolling basis.

 Students from other CSU campuses should consult with their campus representative.
 Program staff will work with your campus representative to evaluate your application.

 Cal State DC Summer 2019 Application and Information Sessions

 3:30 p.m. – 4:30 p.m.